top of page

 • Mar 20

-Optimal stereo speaker placement is an iterative process that involves balancing room acoustics, speaker design specifications and geometric positioning to achieve a flat frequency response and accurate stereo image at the main listening position (MLP).
+Optimal stereo speaker placement is an iterative process.
+It involves balancing room acoustics, speaker design specifications, and geometric positioning.
+The goal is to achieve a flat frequency response and an accurate stereo image at the main listening position (MLP).

-The placement process can be categorized into establishing foundational geometry, managing wall proximity (especially for bass frequencies), and addressing room reflections.
+The placement process can be categorized into three main areas: establishing foundational geometry, managing wall proximity (especially for bass frequencies), and addressing room reflections.

 Foundational Geometry and Listening Position